Sparkbrook: Unemployment

 The late 2000s recession resulted in Sparkbrook and Small Heath ward having the eighth highest level of unemployment in Britain in 2009, with 12.9% (more than one in eight) of its residents being registered unemployed.
 Only Ladywood had a higher rate of unemployment in the West Midlands.

 Demographics

 The 2001 Census recorded that 31,485 people were living in the ward.
-Sparkbrook has the second highest non-white population in Birmingham, with a total of 78% minority ethnic residents living in the mainly terraced area; notably it is home to a large Somali population.
+Sparkbrook has the second highest non-white population in Birmingham, with a total of 78% minority ethnic residents living in the mainly terraced area; notably it is home to a large Pakistani population as well as a large Somali population.
 Sparkbrook is also the location of Birmingham's "Balti Triangle", and many of the residents have their own balti businesses.